-The table in the Resources section provides the following information: total state spending for the state preschool initiative; whether a local match, monetary or in-kind, is required; amount of state Head Start spending (if applicable); state spending per child enrolled in the program; and all reported (local, state, and federal) spending per child enrolled in the program.
-These measures show various views of the resources dedicated to prekindergarten, which allows for a more complete picture of a state's commitment to preschool education.
+The table in the Resources section provides the following information: total state spending for the state prekindergarten initiative; whether a local match, monetary or in-kind, is required; amount of state Head Start spending (if applicable); state spending per child enrolled in the program; and all reported (local, state, and federal) spending per child enrolled in the program.
+These measures show various views of the resources dedicated to pre-K, which allows for a more complete picture of a state's commitment to preschool education.
 For example, a state's total spending may appear low, but may prove to be high relative to the number of children enrolled.
 On the other hand, a state with a high total funding level may have a low per-pupil spending level if it enrolls a large number of children.
-In some states, local communities contribute substantial additional funds to state preschool education.
+In some states, local communities contribute substantial additional funds to state preschool education by using local funding sources or leveraging federal funding sources.
 In such cases, the figure that includes all reported spending is the best gauge of the level of available resources, to the extent that information about local and locally allocated federal spending is available.

 The bar chart in the Resources section compares per-child spending in state-funded programs to federal Head Start and K-12 per-child spending.
+Head Start per-child spending for the 2011-2012 year includes funding only for 3- and 4-year-olds served.
+Past years' figures have unintentionally included funds for Early Head Start which made per-child amounts seem artificially higher.
 Different colors indicate the different funding sources (local, state, and federal).
-Separate colors are used to indicate any TANF and/or ARRA funds that a state directs toward its prekindergarten initiative.
-While TANF and ARRA funds are federal dollars, it is the state's decision to devote these funds to preschool education as opposed to other purposes.
+Separate colors are used to indicate any TANF funds that a state directs toward its preschool initiative.
+While TANF funds are federal dollars, it is the state's decision to devote these funds to preschool education as opposed to other purposes.
 Data on the amounts of local and federal preschool funds are included in the bar chart when available.